michaelfiman/face_rec_metric_comparison/README.md

 ### npairs loss
 https://www.tensorflow.org/api_docs/python/tf/contrib/losses/metric_learning/npairs_loss_multilabel

-The idea behind this loss is to calculate "distance"s using the inner product between a pair.
+The idea behind this loss is to calculate "distances" using the inner product between a pair.
 Using this "distance" calculation, a similarity matrix is created for each example in the input (where there will be 1 true and all the rest are false).
 These are then used as logits for a softmax classifier problem.
 We can see that we expect 2 similar vectors to score a higher value when coputing an inner product.